If you’re wondering how to take apart and dispose of a bed frame in the easiest way possible, you’ve come to the right place.

 Depending on the type of bed you have, disconnecting the headboard and footboard from the rails may have been your final step.
 However, if your rails are foldable or connected in some other way, grab your tool(s) and complete the process by removing the rest of the screws or bolts to finish disconnecting the rails.

-Box springs not “springy” anymore?BOOK NOW ❯
+Box springs not “springy” anymore?GET A QUOTE ❯

 How to Take Apart an Adjustable Bed Frame